jespa007/zetjsoncpp/README.md

 zetjsoncpp::deserialize<zetjsoncpp::NumberJsonVar<>>("1");
 ```

-### Vector of Numbers
+### Array of Numbers
-A json vector of numbers it could be the following,
+A json array of numbers it could be the following,

 ```javscript
 [1,3.7e+2,-3]
 ```

-To deserialize a json vector of numbers, it is done through `ArrayNumberJsonVar` as it shows below,
+To deserialize a json array of numbers, it is done through `ArrayNumberJsonVar` as it shows below,

 ```cpp
 zetjsoncpp::deserialize<zetjsoncpp::ArrayNumberJsonVar<>>(